Just 20 Minutes of Sunlight a Day Stimulates Over 200 Antimicrobial Peptides

 UVB rays from the sun interact with receptors in your skin cells, particularly the keratinocytes.
 These receptors trigger the activation of genes responsible for peptide synthesis.
 In response, your cells begin churning out cathelicidin LL-37, human beta-defensin-2, and over 200 other compounds with immune activity.

-It's a microscopic battlefront, and the sun is your call to arms.
+It's a microscopic battlefront, and the sun is your call to arms or that strange little horn everyone seems to blow before they go into battle for some reason.

 Why You’ve Never Heard of This